wolfeidau/wolfeidau_site/_posts/2011-12-07-tips-for-bamboo-plugin-developers.md

 {% endhighlight %}

-Next thing I do is run a few maven commands on my newly created plugin project to "download the internet", this involves running the following targets and then going out to get lunch.

-{% highlight bash %}
-atlas-mvn clean integration-test install
-{% endhighlight %}

-Once completed you should have most of the stuff you need.

 # The Java Ecosystem

-A small part of which maven has downloaded to your system is what your will be using to do most of the work in your plugin.
-So you should do a little bit of reading on the libraries which you will be using in this project.
+A small part of this ecosystem is downloaded to your system when you run maven to build your plugin, so I recommend you do a little bit of reading on some of them, the ones I have listed below are a few of my favourites.
+I myself are a big proponent of the old saying "When in Rome, do as the Romans do", for this reason I will always try and use the libraries which are already in the SDK.

 * [Google Collections](http://code.google.com/p/guava-libraries/), in my view one of the core libraries which a Java developer should know.
 * [SLF4J](http://www.slf4j.org/), one of the many logging abstractions which are used in Java projects but the one I tend to prefer.